stonecharioteer/notes-deprecated/docs/_sources/books/common-sense-guide-to-ds-algo/index.rst.txt

     code checks in place so that users cannot insert an item wherever they want.

+Stacks are useful when dealing with the order of things, especially when we care about what was the *last* item to be put into an array.
+Looking one step behind is a constant pattern when dealing with stacks.

 ---------------------------------------------------------------
 Chapter 10 - Recursively Recurse with Recursion
 ---------------------------------------------------------------